 I received so much feedback about that post.
 Emails, messages, comments — it really struck a chord with parents both in the middle of trying and looking back on those days.
 Since it’s been a while, I thought perhaps I’d update on what happened since then.

-Maybe 3 weeks after writing that, Bella went to bed without a Pull Up.
+Maybe three weeks after writing that, Bella went to bed without a Pull Up.
 I honestly think we ran out, and it was 8pm, and I put the plastic thing under her sheets and crossed my fingers.
 Either that or I simply forgot.
 Then we didn’t even wake her up when we went to bed to try and use the bathroom one more time.

 (I’ll take that Potty-Training Mother of the Year award now thank you very much.
 Kidding.)